Ergonomic Works

 5. Close-Up of Feet and Leg Room

-* Setup: For an effective ergonomic assessment, position yourself at floor level and take a photo that clearly captures your feet, the available floor space under your desk, and how your legs fit within that space.
+* Setup: For an effective ergonomic assessment, position yourself at floor level and take a photo that clearly captures your feet, the available floor space under your desk, and how your legs fit within that space during your workstation evaluation.

 * What to Show: